2024 UNHCR Global Consultations with NGOs

 Text and media 6

 Since 20181, UNHCR has been celebrating innovative approaches in the way NGOs, and particularly grassroots organizations, support displaced communities.
-The UNHCR NGO Award (the Award) recognizes their efforts and accomplishments in protection and delivery of services to refugees, returnees, asylum seekers, internally displaced persons (IDPs), stateless persons and host communities in need.
+The UNHCR NGO Award (the Award) recognizes their efforts and accomplishments in protection and delivery of services to refugees, returnees, asylum seekers, internally displaced persons (IDPs), stateless persons and host communities.

-Over the years, the Award provided local NGOs, refugee-led, and women-led organizations with a grant (US$ 15,000) coupled with visibility and exposure to donors, international partners, media, etc, as well as the opportunity to exchange, learn, and connect with each other.
+Over the years, the Award has provided local NGOs, refugee-led, and women-led organizations with a grant (US$ 15,000) coupled with visibility and exposure to donors, international partners, media, etc, and the opportunity to network and learn from one another.

 The winners of the 2024 NGO Award

-To reduce inequalities, facilitate greater inclusion, and expand partnerships, the 2024 UNHCR NGO Award will be dedicated to local organizations supporting forcibly displaced and stateless persons with disabilities2 and organizations that are led by them.
+This year, the 2024 UNHCR NGO Award was dedicated to local organizations supporting forcibly displaced and stateless persons with disabilities2 and organizations that are led by them.

 One person out of six lives with disability (approximately 16 per cent of the world population)3.
 Our estimates indicate that around 17.2 million people with disabilities are currently displaced due to persecution, violence, and human rights violations.
 They are disproportionately affected by forced displacement, with higher likelihood to be left behind or abandoned.
-Difficulties in moving, hearing, seeing, communicating or learning, coupled with the physical, and environmental barriers that marginalize and discriminate against them may hinder access of persons with disabilities to protection, assistance, and solutions, as well as their capacity to fully and effectively participate in society, on an equal basis with others.
-Persons with disabilities are not a homogeneous group.
-They face multiple and compounding forms of discrimination including based on disability and other intersecting diversity factors (age, gender, ethnicity, location or race) that may lead to situations of exclusion.
+Difficulties in moving, hearing, seeing, communicating or learning, coupled with the physical, and environmental barriers may hinder access of persons with disabilities to protection, assistance, and solutions.
+Persons with disabilities experience multiple layers of discrimination and exclusion not only because of their disabilities but also due to other intersecting factors, such as age, gender, ethnicity, location or race.

 Asociación de Sordos de Honduras – Honduras

 Asociación de Sordos de Honduras (ASH) [Association of the Deaf, in English] is an organization that advocates for the rights of persons with disabilities in Honduras, and for their equal access to education and livelihood opportunities.
-Noticing a lack of inclusive information sharing methods in Honduras, particularly among those with visual and hearing impairments, ASH noted that awareness of issues related to forced displacement, as well as on the role and mandate of UNHCR was often limited.
+ASH has developed a series of training sessions and educational materials tailored to the deaf community.
+Given a lack of inclusive information sharing methods in Honduras, ASH observed that awareness of forced displacement issues was often limited among those with visual and hearing impairments.
+Thus, AHS created glossary featuring specific signs in Honduran Sign Language (LESHO) related to protection and forced displacement (pdf).

 Takatof Shababe Association – Syria